lmondada/atml-raytracer/README.md

-# Accelerating Ray Tracing with Bayesian Inference
+# Coating Light Rays in Gold
-Mining Gold by viewing Ray Tracing as a Simulation
+Accelerating Ray Tracing with Bayesian Inference

 This repository contains the source code used for the reproducibility challenge of the _Advanced Topics in Machine Learning_ lecture, University of Oxford, Hilary Term 2021.